EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 See any number of internet references for an exergy primer, including @SciDirect:2023.].

-We created a suite of `R` packages to assist SEA practitioners to analyze ECCs.
+We created a suite of open-source `R` packages to assist SEA practitioners to analyze ECCs.
 The new packages enable analysis of any country in the world across timespans of decades or longer.